sctyang2001/colby_MiniGolfGo/README.md

 # Hole-in-one
 Golf simulatior game project for CS269

+-> To run the game, see colby_miniGolfGo/idea and run "game.py".

 ![](pictures/game_example_01.png)

 Hole-in-one is a two-player golf simulator game.
 In this game, you can: